 Tutorials and Webinars

-This tutorial was adapted from the tutorial featured in Academic Writer®, APA’s tool for teaching and learning effective writing.
-Academic Writer is intended for use by undergraduate instructors with their students in courses that require papers to be written in APA Style.
-For information on or questions about Academic Writer, please contact APA Customer Engagement.
+These tutorials and quick guides were adapted from Academic Writer®, APA’s tool for teaching and learning effective writing.
+Academic Writer is intended for use by instructors with their students in courses that require papers to be written in APA Style.
+For information on or questions about Academic Writer, please visit the APA Digital Learning website.

 Creating References Using Seventh Edition APA Style